 What are the optimal Communications job titles?

 I asked my team to help me analyze which Communications/Public Relations job titles work best.
-In this mini-report (the latest chapter in Ongig’s Job Titles: The Definitive Guide, you’ll find guidance on:
+So, in this mini-report (the latest chapter in Ongig’s Job Titles: The Definitive Guide, you’ll find guidance on:

 - The 20 Most Searched-For Communications Titles — A pie chart of the top 20 Communications/PR positions that candidates search for on Google.